Techniek-Nederland/techniek-nederland-formulieren/_sources/access-management.rst.txt

 Authenticating Users
 =====================
-Once you have an API key for the IDP, your application needs to permission from your user before you can access the API resources on behalf of them.
+Once you have an API key for the IDP, your application needs permission from your user before you can access the API resources on behalf of them.
 OAuth provides a secure way to authenticate users through an Identity Service Provider (IDP), using the `Authorization Code Flow  <https://datatracker.ietf.org/doc/html/rfc6749#section-4.1>`_.